hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/README.md

 ```

 3. [a03-eloquentTineML-from-github.ino](a03-eloquentTineML-from-github.ino) Uses the new EloquentTinyML from the github.
-Need to manually update the library manually.
+Need to manually update the library.

 .